-For our Belgian subsidiary, we lease a facility containing approximately 1,577 square meters for laboratory and office space, which is located at 29 Rue des Frères Wright, 6041 Charleroi, Belgium.
+We also lease a facility containing approximately 1,577 square meters for laboratory and office space, which is located at 29 Rue des Frères Wright, 6041 Charleroi, Belgium.
 In January 2021, the Company entered into an agreement to extend its office lease in Belgium effective February 1, 2021 through January 2030 and include 201 square meters of additional space.
 In October 2021, the Company entered into an agreement to lease an additional 453 square meters of space.
+In May 2023, the Company entered into another amendment to again increase the office and laboratory space by an additional 453 square meters for a total of 2,684 square meters.
+In July 2023, we entered into an agreement to access 859 square meters of laboratory space in Gosselies, Belgium for the purpose of building out future laboratory space.
+As of December 31, 2023, we had not yet occupied this space.
+This lease will terminate five years from the commencement date of the occupancy agreement, once effective.